kchmck/hektor/Readme.md

 #### when_fap_is_active(hook)

-This hook is ran when the FAP is active, obviously.
+This hook is ran when the FAP is active.

 #### when_fap_is_inactive(hook)